London Visit - HMS Belfast, March 2002 - page 2

 |

-HMS Belfast was a famous battleship in WWII and remained in service for
+HMS Belfast is a famous WWII battleship and remained in service for

 many years afterwards too.
-Now at a permanent mooring on the
+These days permanently moored on the

 River Thames near Tower Bridge, it is now a floating museum run by the